Win a Prize Home in 2026: Complete Australian Guide to Charity Lottery Draws

 What happens if I lose my lottery ticket?

-Keep your ticket confirmation email or confirmation number safe.
-If your entry is online, you have a digital record.
-Contact the operator immediately if you lose your confirmation email.
-They can verify your entry using your name, address, and entry date.
-Before the draw, you can recover your ticket information from the operator's website using your account login.
-After you win, you do not claim using a physical ticket—the operator identifies you by your ticket number in the draw results.
-A lost confirmation email will not prevent you from claiming a prize as long as you can prove your identity and address match the entry details.
+Keep your confirmation email or number safe.
+If you enter online, you have a digital record.
+Call the operator if you lose your email.
+They can find your entry using your name and address.
+Before the draw, you can look up your ticket online.
+After you win, you claim using your ticket number.
+A lost email will not stop you from claiming your prize.
+You just need to prove your name and address match the entry.

 Can someone else claim my prize if I authorise them?

-No. The prize winner is the person whose name was entered on the ticket.
-That person must claim the prize and sign the title transfer documents.
-If you wish to gift the property to someone else after winning, you own it first and can gift or sell it after settlement.
-You cannot transfer the prize claim to another person.
-If you purchased the ticket as part of a syndicate (shared entry), all syndicate members own the prize equally and must agree on what to do with it (keep, sell, etc.).
+No. The person whose name is on the ticket must claim it.
+That person must sign the title documents.
+You can gift or sell the property after you win.
+You cannot transfer the prize claim to someone else.
+If you bought the ticket with others, you all own it equally.
+You must all agree on what to do with it.

 How long does it take to receive the property after I win?

-Settlement typically takes 6–10 weeks after you are notified of your win.
-The operator arranges conveyancing (property transfer) through a solicitor.
-Your state's conveyancing rules determine the timeframe: NSW typically 10–14 weeks, Queensland 6–8 weeks, Victoria 6–12 weeks.
-The property is insured and held in trust during this period.
-You take possession on settlement day.
-You cannot move in, access the property, or make modifications until settlement is complete.
+Settlement takes 6–10 weeks after you win.
+The operator arranges property transfer through a solicitor.
+Your state sets the timeframe.
+NSW takes 10–14 weeks.
+Queensland takes 6–8 weeks.
+Victoria takes 6–12 weeks.
+The property stays insured and held in trust.
+You take it on settlement day.
+You cannot move in or make changes until then.

 Are there ongoing costs after I win the property?

 Yes.
-After settlement, you are responsible for all ownership costs: council rates, water charges, electricity (if not on renewable energy), building and contents insurance, maintenance and repairs, and any body corporate or strata fees if applicable.
-If the property is on leasehold land (rare), you pay annual lease fees.
-These costs vary by location and property type but typically range from $3,000–$20,000+ annually for a typical family home.
-Budget for these costs before deciding to keep the property.
+After settlement, you pay all costs.
+These include council rates, water charges, and electricity.
+You also pay building insurance, contents insurance, repairs, and maintenance.
+If the property has body corporate fees, you pay those too.
+If it's on leasehold land, you pay annual lease fees.
+Costs vary by location and property type.
+A typical family home costs $3,000–$20,000+ per year.
+Budget for these costs before you decide to keep the property.

 How do I verify that a draw is legitimate before entering?

-First, check the operator's ACNC registration.
-Second, look for published past draw results with independent auditor statements on the operator's website.
-Third, verify the draw date, ticket price, and prize value are consistent across the operator's website and any promotional materials.
-Fourth, contact the operator directly via the phone number on their website (not a number in an email) and ask for their ABN and license details.
-Fifth, check your state gambling regulator's website to confirm the charity is licensed to run the draw.
-Sixth, never purchase from unsolicited emails or ads directing you to non-official websites.
+Check the operator's ACNC registration first.
+Look for past draw results on their website.
+Find independent auditor statements there too.
+Verify the draw date, ticket price, and prize value match.
+Use the phone number on their website to call them.
+Ask for their ABN and license details.
+Check your state gambling regulator's website.
+Confirm the charity is licensed to run draws.
+Never buy from unsolicited emails or ads.
+They may direct you to fake websites.

 Can I enter multiple times, and is it more likely to win with more entries?

 Yes, you can enter multiple times.
-Each entry increases your odds proportionally.
-If you buy 10 entries and 100,000 total entries exist, your odds are 10 in 100,000, or 1 in 10,000.
-However, multiple entries cost significantly more.
+Each entry raises your odds a bit.
+If you buy 10 entries out of 100,000 total, your odds are 1 in 10,000.
+But more entries cost more money.
 Ten $15 tickets cost $150.
-Your expected value remains negative.
-Statistically, buying more tickets does not change the fundamental odds against you—it simply costs more.
-Enter multiple times only if you enjoy the entertainment value and can afford it without strain.
+Your expected value stays negative.
+Buying more tickets does not change the odds against you.
+It just costs more.
+Enter multiple times only if you enjoy it.
+Make sure you can afford it without strain.

 Do I need a lawyer to claim my prize or handle the property transfer?